video camera icon - PayReel

 Would Engaging a Partner Benefit Your Business?

-Engaging a partner whose core business addresses the concerns related to engaging workers in high-risk states has many advantages.
+Engaging a partner whose core business addresses the concerns related to engaging independent contractors in high-risk states has many advantages.
 If you think your company would benefit from having access to workers who are outside of your nexus, eliminating headcount changes, and mitigating risks, contact us.

 You don’t have to have someone on your own team who knows all the rules.
 Free up your own team to focus on the areas of business they are best at and let PayReel keep up with Department of Labor regulations.